HOI-Dyn: Learning Interaction Dynamics for Human-Object Motion Diffusion: Methodology

 The reverse process \eqref{eq:reverse process} is modeled by a neural network \( \theta_{\mathcal{G}} \) with the training loss:

 which minimizes the reconstruction error between the predicted and ground-truth trajectories.

-Although the standard loss function~\eqref{eq:loss_hoi} yields plausible motion sequences, physical inconsistencies—particularly in object trajectories—persist.
+Although the standard loss function~\eqref{eq:loss_hoi} produces plausible motion sequences, physical inconsistencies persist, particularly in object trajectories.
 To address this, we introduce an auxiliary \textbf{Interaction Dynamics Loss} based on a shared dynamics model \( \mathcal{D} \).
-This loss penalizes discrepancies in object motion between generated and ground-truth sequences as follows:
+This loss penalizes discrepancies in object motion between generated and ground-truth sequences, enforcing a \textbf{causal alignment} between human actions and object responses, as follows:

 where \( \{\Delta \hat{o}_t^*\}_{t=1}^{T-1} = \mathcal{D}(\Delta \hat{\tau}_0) \) and \( \{\Delta o_t^*\}_{t=1}^{T-1} = \mathcal{D}(\Delta \tau_0) \) are the object motions predicted by \( \mathcal{D} \) given the relative motion from the generated and ground-truth HOI \( \hat{\tau}_0 \) and \( \tau_0 \), respectively.
 The function \( \Phi(\cdot, \cdot) \) computes the motion errors as described in~\eqref{eq:pc_loss}.
 The per-frame residuals in $\mathcal{L}_{\text{dyn}}$ are